mcci-catena/model4841-firmware-production/README.md

 The primary loop wakes up, read a few predefined registers, scales them, and transmits them in a form similar to sensor1 app.

 It can transmit up to six totals.
-We will sens temp sensor data, Air quality, dust particle and boot count.
+We will sense temp sensor data, Air quality, dust particle and boot count.
 We will honor the cycle-time command.

 Thus, if we sample demand every six minutes, we'll get the value recorded for the most recent six minutes.
 We may (and in general, we will) have sampling error and drift, but the averaging will be roughly equivalent.